SanderMertens/flecs/docs/Manual.md

 ecs_set(world, e, Position, {10, 20});
 ```

-The effect of invoking this operation once is the same as invoking the operation multiple times, but both invocations can trigger an OnSet system which can introduce side effects.
+The effect of invoking this operation once is the same as invoking the operation multiple times, but both invocations can invoke an OnSet observer which can introduce side effects.

 All declarative macro's (`ECS_COMPONEN`, `ECS_SYSTEM`, ...) are idempotent: